180D-FW-2023/Team5/README.md

 # Installation

 ## Server Setup

+This system requires the use of FFmpeg.
+Install the full version [here](https://ffmpeg.org/download.html).

 Run ```pip install -r requirements-server.txt``` to install all necessary packages on the local server.

 Get your OpenAI key and create a ```.env``` file in the root directory of the repo with the following: